Sameh-R-Labib/goodtoknowdotio/app/GoodToKnow/Views/README.txt

-View classes go in this folder.
+View templates go in this folder.